Dire Straits (album): Recording

 Dire Straits was recorded at Basing Street Studios in London from 13 February to 5 March 1978.
 Mark Knopfler used a few guitars for the recording, including a pair of red Fender Stratocasters—one from 1961 (serial number 68354) and one from 1962 (serial number 80470).
 He played his 1938 National Style O 14 fret guitar (serial number B1844) (Note: Knopfler's 1938 National Style O 14 fret guitar — famously used for the Brothers in Arms cover artwork — is a 1937 model and was purchased in the early 1970s from Steve Phillips.
 Knopfler has used it on all Dire Straits albums and on all of his solo albums.) on "Water of Love" and "Wild West End".
 He also used a black Telecaster Thinline (serial number 226254) on "Setting Me Up".
 His brother David played a black Fender Stratocaster and a Harmony Sovereign acoustic guitar.
 The album was produced by Muff Winwood, and engineered by Rhett Davies, assisted by Greg Cobb.

 Release

-The album was released in the US on 20 October 1978.
+The album was first released on 9 June 1978 in the UK and on 20 October in the US.
 The first single released was "Sultans of Swing" which first broke into the United States top five early in the spring of 1979, becoming a hit a full five months after the album was released there, and then reached number eight in the UK Singles Chart.
 "Water of Love" was also released as a single in some countries, and charted in Australia, reaching number 54, and in the Netherlands, reaching number 28.

-"Sultans of Swing" was re-released as a single in the UK in November 1988 to promote the greatest hits compilation Money for Nothing, released in October that year.
+"Sultans of Swing" was re-released as a single in the UK in October 1988 to promote the greatest hits compilation Money for Nothing, released at the same time.

-The album was remastered and reissued with the rest of the Dire Straits catalogue in 1996 to most of the world excluding the U.S. and on 19 September 2000 in the United States.
+The album was remastered and reissued with the rest of the Dire Straits catalogue in 1996 to most of the world excluding the US and on 19 September 2000 in the United States.